vyapp/vy/BOOK.md

 ### Terminate the process

-When the debugging process has finished it is possible to terminate the process by pressing
+When the debugging process has finished it is possible to terminate the process by pressing:

     <Key-q>